Cross-sectoral Competence and Creativity: Implant them Deeper in Organizations

 Neutral and Inspiring Spaces

-First, it’s about the space: collective creativity of diverse stakeholders from different sector backgrounds is easier appearing in an environment not “owned” by one partner of the process but that might be taken in ownership by all involved persons.
-In order of serving the goal of thinking outside-the-box it should not be located in a box.
+Firstly, it’s about space: the collective creativity of different actors from different sectors is more likely to emerge in an environment that is not ‘owned’ by one partner in the process, but can be taken up by all those involved.
+In order to serve the goal of thinking outside the box, it should not be located in a box.

 Diversity-conscious Processes

-Second it’s about the methodology, the way how work will be organized in a process.
-Diverse needs need to be respected, participants need to be tolerant and open regarding the ways how processes are organized and managed differently in the other sectors.
+Secondly, it’s about methodology, the way work is organised in a process.
+Different needs have to be respected, participants have to be tolerant and open to the way processes are organised and managed differently in other sectors.

 Language Creativity

-Third, the communication is crucial, like practicioners of cross-sectoral teams emphasize on.
-Words might have different meanings, behind different meanings are hiding different needs and perspectives on the problem.
-People in cross-sectoral teams need the willingness to accept and to explore these differences.
-A playful and creative attitude to language leads in a second step to new vocabulary and to new and better communication strategies.
+Thirdly, communication is crucial, as practitioners of intersectoral teams emphasise.
+Words can have different meanings, and different meanings conceal different needs and perspectives on the problem.
+People in intersectoral teams need to be willing to accept and explore these differences.
+A playful and creative approach to language leads in a second step to new vocabulary and new and better communication strategies.

 Learning of Cross-sectoral Competence in Organizations

-Organizations and individual networks are essential spaces where people are invited and willing to relate to each other, where new creativity can emerge, where participation guarantees that creative impulses are appreciated, or where the organizational culture leads to people feeling empowered and motivated to cooperate and pursue their ideas.
+Organisations and individual networks are essential spaces where people are invited and willing to relate to each other, where new creativity can emerge, where participation ensures that creative impulses are valued, or where the organisational culture leads to people feeling empowered and motivated to collaborate and pursue their ideas.

-In order to have more of such people crossing the boundaries of their sectors or solving problems in their work creatively, people need to be strengthened in their willingness and opportunities to work on their ability to creativity and cross-sectoral communication.
-The training of cross-sectoral competence in general becomes more important.
-However, until today cross-sectoral competence is widely perceived as an exclusive quality of some privileged in our organizational structures.
-But can we still afford such traditional “silo” organization with a lot of spoken and unspoken creativity bans while the working places become more complex and the creation of solutions requires more and more horizontal organization?
-I guess, in order to making things better work, we need more people knowing how to respond to challenges proactively instead of causing costs and confusion by directing responsibility to others or fixing things only that should better be changed.
+In order to have more of these people crossing sectoral boundaries or solving problems creatively in their work, people need to be encouraged and given the opportunity to work on their creativity and cross-sectoral communication skills.
+Training for cross-sectoral competence in general is becoming more important.
+Up to now, however, cross-sectoral competence has been widely perceived as an exclusive quality of a few privileged people in our organisational structures.
+But can we still afford such a traditional “silo” organisation, with a lot of spoken and unspoken creativity bans, when workplaces are becoming more complex and the creation of solutions requires more and more horizontal organisation?
+I think that to make things work better, we need more people who know how to respond proactively to challenges, rather than adding cost and confusion by passing the buck or fixing things that should be changed.

 The first steps toward such facilitation of creativity and cross-sectoral competence are already done.
 More cross-departmental working groups or Labs as spaces outside the everyday business are established.
 More staff positions collect diverse perspectives on key developments and feed them back.
 More cross-sectoral encounters are taking place.
 Now it’s time to consider how to implement cross-sectoral competence deeper in our organizations.
 The question is here, how we might support (and connect) the hidden agents of change, those accomplices of an innovation-friendly management in an organization?
 They are the critical mass for any successful innovation management.